Birding Tours – Day Tours

 Birding trips can be catered towards beginner-level upwards, just let us know what you are after.
 Our trips could include walking through some rice paddies in Ubud with a knowledgeable local guide to point out the birds for you, visible migration watching, spending time photographing kingfishers and waterbirds, or perhaps targeting some of the really special birds in Bali, do let us know.

-Some of the top birds in Bali include Bali Myna, Black-winged (Grey-rumped) Myna, Javan Kingfisher, Javan Pond Heron, Javan Munia, Cave Swiftlet, Sunda Teal, Green Junglefowl, Javan Hawk-Eagle, Javan Owlet, Javan Plover, Javan Banded Pitta, Cerulean Kingfisher, Flame-fronted Barbet, Yellow-eared Barbet, Javan Cuckooshrike, Scarlet (Javan) Minivet, Javan Bush Warbler, Sunda Bush Warbler, Sunda Warbler, Mountain Leaf Warbler, Kamchatka Leaf Warbler, (Javan) White-crowned Forktail, Javan Whistling Thrush, Sunda Thrush, Scaly (Horsfield’s) Thrush, Narcissus Flycatcher, Crescent-chested Babbler, Javan Scimitar Babbler, White-headed Munia, and Java Sparrow, but there’s far more to see beyond these few great birds.
+Some of the top birds in Bali include Bali Myna, Black-winged (Grey-rumped) Myna, Javan Kingfisher, Javan Pond Heron, Javan Munia, Cave Swiftlet, Sunda Teal, Green Junglefowl, Javan Hawk-Eagle, Javan Owlet, Javan Plover, Javan Banded Pitta, Cerulean Kingfisher, Flame-fronted Barbet, Yellow-eared Barbet, Javan Cuckooshrike, Scarlet (Javan) Minivet, Javan Bush Warbler, Sunda Bush Warbler, Sunda Warbler, Mountain Leaf Warbler, Kamchatka Leaf Warbler, (Javan) White-crowned Forktail, Javan Whistling Thrush, Sunda Thrush, Scaly (Horsfield’s) Thrush, Narcissus Flycatcher, Crescent-chested Babbler, Javan Scimitar Babbler, White-headed Munia, White-capped Munia, and Java Sparrow, but there’s far more to see beyond these few great birds.

 Check out the tour ideas below or contact us if you have any questions about birding in Bali.